security-notes/infobyte-faraday-wiki/FAQ.md

 ### I purchased a License, now what?
 You will receive an email with a link to download two tarballs.
 One will be your Faraday License and the other the version you selected.
 Uncompress both and place the contents of the license tar inside **$FARADAY/doc/**.

+Read more on how to install - [Pro Installation](https://github.com/infobyte/faraday/wiki/installation-pro) and [Corp Installation](https://github.com/infobyte/faraday/wiki/installation-corp).

 [ [index] ](#index)

 <a name="upgrade-kali"></a>